slerman12/Help-me/7-Ongoing.md

 “You don’t know what you’re —“

-The tree puts every one of them to shame, and soon they'll see.
+The tree puts every one of them to shame; and soon they'll see.